Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r40.03
+- Limited the default one-time close routes background calculation speed to a value that should have no or very minor effects on the game performance.
+Will take much longer to complete the process though.
+- Changed the close routes background calculation to automatically stop while you're in dungeons / raids / other instanced areas
+- Added options under Navigation > Options > Cache Calculation to enable/disable the close routes background calculation and to set the calculation speed aka performance loss (lower speed means better performance, default is 3)
+- Added a slash command /sku calc to enable/disable the close routes background calculation
+- A lot of Spirit Healer waypoints added
+- Fixed resource notifications (mining notes, herbs)
+- Added localized names for all resources (mining notes, herbs) for resource notifications if the game language isn't set to English
+- Fixed the Molten Front area
+- LFD menu fixed
+- Debug module added

 ## Changes in Wow Login Tool r1.13
 - Second try to fix the Retail Outdated Addons bug.